A business owner working on accounts payable.

 What is the role of the accounts payable department?

-Overall, the AP department is a key driver in supporting your organization as a whole when it comes to vendor payments, approvals, and reconciliations.
+The accounts payable (AP) department is responsible for implementing the entire accounts payable process.
+The department is also a key driver in supporting the organization as a whole when it comes to vendor payments, approvals, and reconciliations.

 Skills needed in the accounts payable role